 Dealing with changing relationships

-Looking after someone can have a big impact on relationships, in both good and bad ways.
-It can be difficult to know how to deal with your changing relationship with the person you look after.
+Looking after someone can have a big impact on relationships, in both good and bad ways and it can be difficult to know how to deal with it all.

 Caring can also strengthen your bonds with those around you.
 For instance, you might have a sense of a shared experience with other family members who are assisting you and find some comfort from that.